 - Short and long-term questions about your major, internships and career beyond Bradley

-- Questions about transferring courses from a community college if need be.
+- Questions about transferring courses from another institution if need be.

 Where do I go to change my major?

 All major changes are pending the approval from the department into which you are looking to transfer and the Registrar’s Office.
 To request to change into another academic program, it is first necessary to speak with your academic advisor, who will be able to help you determine if you should start the process.